ipni/index-provider/doc/publisher-config.md

 When a new advertisement is made available by a publisher, the new advertisement's CID is generally announced to one or more indexers.
 An announcement message is constructed and is sent to indexers over libp2p gossip pubsub where it is received by any indexers subscribed to the topic on which the message was publisher.
 The announcement message may also be sent directly to specific indexers via HTTP.

-The `WithDirectAnnounce` option enables sending announcements directly, via HTTP, to the indexer URLs speciied.
-If this option isnot configured or no URLs specified, then direct HTTP announcement is disabled.
-The corresponding config file item is `config.DirectAnnounce.URLs`.
+The `WithDirectAnnounce` option enables sending announcements directly, via HTTP, to the indexer URLs specified.
+If this option is not configured or no URLs specified, then direct HTTP announcement is disabled.
+The corresponding config file item is `DirectAnnounce.URLs`.
 The `WithPubsubAnnounce` option configures whether or not to broadcast announcements to all subscribed indexers.
-The corresponding config file item is `config.DirectAnnounce.NoPubsubAnnounce`.
+The corresponding config file item is `DirectAnnounce.NoPubsubAnnounce`.

 One, both, or none of these announcement methods may be used to make announcements for the publisher, without regard to what kind of publisher is configured.
 It is only necessary that the announcement message is created with one or more addresses that indexers can use to contact the publisher.
 The address(es) configured by `WithHttpPublisherAnnounceAddr` may depend on the type of publisher.
 Otherwise, the configuration of announcement senders is totally separate from the publisher.